The Bizarre Story of Daniel LaPlante

 A struggle ensued but LaPlante was able to escape.
 Frank recalls being dumbfounded at the way LaPlante was able to seemingly disappear from sight without much effort.
 When the police were called in to investigate later the same evening, it became clear why LaPlante was able to vanish so suddenly.

 After discovering that each message had been written in ketchup, local police searched the house for clues o how LaPlante may have been able to access the house in the first place.
 One officer found a hidden crawlspace behind a cupboard which was built into the wall of Tina’s bedroom.
 When the officer opened the hatch, he discovered Danny LaPlante curled up inside.

 The officers removed LaPlante from the crawlspace and placed him under arrest.

-It became clear that Danny LaPlante had been pretending to be the ghost of Annie and Jessica’s mother in order to torment them.
+It became clear that Danny LaPlante had been pretending to be the ghost of Tina and Karen’s mother in order to torment them.
 It is believed that LaPlante was planning on revealing himself to the girls whilst dressed as their dead mother, whether to genuinely pass himself off as her spirit or whether to terrify them remains unknown, however it was likely the latter.
-The fact he was wielding a hatchet at the time also suggests that Annie and Jessica Andrews made a lucky escape that night.
+The fact he was wielding a hatchet at the time also suggests that Tina and Karen Bowen made a lucky escape that night.